aditi431/HeartSafeRouteAI/README.md

 Instead of simply navigating cities, agents would learn to choose the safest hospital routes for cardiac emergencies, considering:

--hospital capacity
+- hospital capacity
--traffic congestion
+- traffic congestion
--pollution exposure
+- pollution exposure
--treatment readiness
+- treatment readiness
--survival probability
+- survival probability

 This transforms the environment into a real-world healthcare AI benchmark for emergency logistics systems.